 Bokeelia is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 2,061 people and two constituent neighborhoods, Bokeelia is the 373rd largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bokeelia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bokeelia is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bokeelia who work in office and administrative support (15.37%), sales jobs (15.37%), and computer science and math (11.22%).
+Unlike some towns, Bokeelia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bokeelia are a mix of both white- and blue-collar jobs.
+Overall, Bokeelia is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bokeelia who work in food service (17.49%), farm management occupations (16.14%), and sales jobs (13.68%).

 Also of interest is that Bokeelia has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.78% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bokeelia telecommute to their jobs.
+Overall, about 16.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bokeelia has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bokeelia has few renters and college students.
 But the biggest reason it is quieter in Bokeelia than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bokeelia may be for you.